bounchun/bounchun/README.md

 </h3>

 <p align="center">
-Developing software and intelligent systems at the intersection of AI, networking, cybersecurity, and edge computing.
+Building practical software and intelligent systems that connect applications, data, networks, and physical devices.
 </p>

 ## ⚡ About Me

-💻 Building **Software Engineering & Full-Stack Development**
+💻 Building end-to-end applications, from backend logic and databases to user-facing interfaces

-🧠 Exploring **Artificial Intelligence & Machine Learning**
+🧠 Experimenting with machine learning and AI integration in practical software projects

-🛡️ Strengthening skills in **Networking & Cybersecurity**
+🌐 Interested in how software interacts with networks, security, cloud infrastructure, and connected devices

-⚙️ Prototyping **IoT & Edge Computing Systems with Raspberry Pi**
+⚙️ Turning ideas into working prototypes using code, APIs, databases, Raspberry Pi and IoT hardware

 ## 🚀 Selected Work